 Cooper Neill/Getty Images North America/Getty Images for Ralph Lauren

 So your parents-in-law pay you a surprise visit, and all you've got in the cupboard is a cheap bottle of red and some half-rotten fruits.
 Not to worry.
-The Spanish came up with sangria, a sweet, carbonated wine punch that has entertained guests from all nations and tax brackets.
+The Spanish came up with sangria, a sweet, carbonated wine punch that has entertained guests from all nations.
 Splash some brandy over it to bring out that spicy kick.

 10. Hot Chocolate With Marshmallows, United States